ahmad-ashmawi/object-sorting-robot/README.md

 # Autonomous Object Sorting Robot

-An autonomous **VEX IQ robot programmed in C++** that identifies, collects, and sorts objects into designated locations.
+An autonomous **VEX IQ robot programmed in C++** that collects and sorts objects into designated locations.
 The system combines multiple sensors with closed-loop motor control for autonomous navigation and object handling.

 ## Overview